-The Connections of Florida virtual intensive outpatient program offers care on a digital platform so that individuals can get the well-rounded substance use disorder treatment they need from the comfort of their own homes.
+The Connections Outpatient Centers virtual intensive outpatient programs offer care on digital platforms so that individuals can get the well-rounded addiction and mental health disorder treatment they need from the comfort of their own homes.

 What Is Intensive Outpatient Programming?